How to Read and Write JSON with NodeJS

 This tutorial is written in two parts, the first will cover reading from a JSON file, the second part will cover writing to a JSON file.

-, which will read the file synchronously, and you just pass in a file path and options, this function will return the files data.
+Reading a file TLDR: To read a file you can either usereadFilewhich will read a file asynchronously, and you need to pass a file path, options and a callback, or you can usereadFileSync, which will read the file synchronously, and you just pass in a file path and options, this function will return the files data.

-which will write a file asynchronously, and you need to pass in a file path, the data you want to write, your options and a callback to handle errors.
-Or, you can usewriteFileSync
+Writing a file TLDR: To write to a file you can either usewriteFilewhich will write a file asynchronously, and you need to pass in a file path, the data you want to write, your options and a callback to handle errors.
+Or, you can usewriteFileSync, which will write the file synchronously, and you need to pass a file path, the data you want to write and your options.

 {